1996 Pacific hurricane season: Tropical Depression Seventeen-W

-Seventeen-W was the first tropical cyclone to cross the international dateline in either direction since Typhoon John in the 1994 season.

 Tropical Depression Dolly

-Hurricane Dolly struck eastern Mexico and managed to hold together, remaining a tropical depression as it entered the eastern Pacific Ocean late on August 24.
-Although Tropical Depression Dolly entered the eastern Pacific, the National Hurricane Center did not re-classify the system.
-No re-intensification occurred after the system entered the eastern Pacific, and it had dissipated as a tropical cyclone by the following day, about 40 mi (65 km) west of San Juanito in the Islas Marías.
+After making landfall along the Bay of Campeche coast north of Tuxpan, Veracruz, Hurricane Dolly managed to maintain its tropical characteristics while crossing the Mexican Plateau, and entered the eastern Pacific as a tropical depression late on August 24.
+Though the system entered the eastern Pacific intact, the National Hurricane Center did not re-classify it as an eastern Pacific tropical depression, nor were any coastal advisories issued.
+No re-intensification occurred after the system entered the eastern Pacific, and it dissipated early the following day, just west of San Juanito in the Islas Marías.